symblai/symbl-docs/docs/web-sdk/web-sdk-reference/events-and-callbacks.md

 #### Tracker Response Object

 This callback provides you with any of the detected trackers in real-time as they are detected.
-As with the [Message Response Object](#message-response-object) this would also return every tracker in case of multiple streams.
+As with the [Message Response Object](#message-response-object) this also returns every tracker in case of multiple streams.

 ```js
 connection.on("tracker", (data) => {